ajs-voices/once-upon-a-dream/scenes/029-zion-christmas.md

 "Yeah I've seen him too."
 I stood up with my drink in hand.
 "You guys aren't helping at all."

 Mandy caught my arm.
-"Alex, honey, don't over think it.
+"Zane, honey, don't over think it.
 If you like him, go with it.
 People change.
 But if you are doing it because your dad doesn't approve then I'd let him go.
 Don't fuck up your relationship with your dad because he wants you to get married and have kids.
 Talk to them both.
 You might find something surprising as a result."

 Several others walked in and Mandy let my arm go.
 It was time to focus on my people.
 The family I was curating here.
 No more pretty boy and no more confusion.
 Just family.